Top Medical School Scholarships with Upcoming Deadlines

 4. Dental School Scholarships

 The medical field is incredibly broad and diverse.
-There are several professions med students might be looking at after college, including oral health.
+There are several professions med students might be interested in after college, including oral health.
 Apply for these scholarships if you're attending medical school to become a dentist!

 Regardless of what niche you're aiming for in the healthcare community, your intended profession will likely have many scholarship programs available to you.
 Make sure to look for scholarships specific to the occupation you want to end up in.